 2. Don’t Let Your Customers Forget About You

-Before the end of your season, consider sending your past customers and leads information on what they can do to prevent winter storm damage before it happens.
+Before the end of your season, consider sending your past customers and leads their own winter roofing tips!
+Include information on what they can do to prevent storm damage before it happens.

 Roofers can provide simple tips in flyers or on your website that can help homeowners.
 Or, you can offer end of year specials on gutter cleaning and waterproofing, marketing these services as winter storm damage prevention.